Alidafh/FYS-STK4155/project1/README.md

 ### Work-distribution

 ### Notes
-Alida: as long as n>p the two OLS functions returns the same values (both calculate the pseudoinverse I guess).
-Having trouble with the confidence intervals\
+As long as n>p the two OLS functions returns the same values (both calculate the pseudoinverse I guess).
+Creates trouble with the confidence intervals when p>n, temporarily bypassing by taking the absolute value, but should find some more stable solution? \
-Alida: I started working on the bootstrapping\